-The Bosnian army, police, volunteers and divers have helped evacuate about 3,600 people from their homes in Bijeljina in the country's northeast over the past three days.
+In Bosnia, the army, police, volunteers and divers helped evacuate people about 2,000 people from their homes in the northeastern town of Bijeljina that was flooded overnight.
 Rescuers also used boats to deliver food and drinking water to suburbs that had lost electricity, drinking water and phone lines.